eclipse-swtimagej/SWTImageJ/README.md

 In AWT the GenericDialog widgets are not explicitly disposed when closed.
 Some widget are still accessed after the close event in AWT.
 This is not possible in SWT.
 To mimic this behaviour the SWT dialog is hidden when closed and stored in a list.
 It will be disposed when a new GenericDialog is opened.

+### How to convert existing ImageJ Plugins

+#### ImageJ PluginTool

+You have to import SWT Listeners:

+import org.eclipse.swt.events.*;
+See the Plugin Tool template which was ported to SWT.